Carmakers face electric reality as combustion engine outlook dims

-FRANKFURT (Reuters) - European car bosses are beginning to address the realities of mass vehicle electrification, and its consequences for jobs and profit, their minds focused by government pledges to outlaw the combustion engine.
+FRANKFURT, Sept 12 (Reuters) - European car bosses gathering for the Frankfurt auto show are beginning to address the realities of mass vehicle electrification, and its consequences for jobs and profit, their minds focused by government pledges to outlaw the combustion engine.

-As the latest such announcement on Monday by China added momentum to a push for zero-emissions motoring, Daimler (DAIGn.DE), Volkswagen (VOWG_p.DE) and PSA Group (PEUP.PA) gave details about their electric programs that could give policymakers some pause.
+As the latest such announcement by China added momentum to a push for zero-emissions motoring, Daimler, Volkswagen and PSA Group made disclosures about their electric programmes that could give policymakers some pause.

 Planned electric Mercedes models will initially be just half as profitable as conventional alternatives, Daimler warned - forcing the group to find savings by outsourcing more component manufacturing, which may in turn threaten German jobs.

-“In-house production is almost irrelevant to the consumer,” Daimler boss Dieter Zetsche told reporters on the eve of the Frankfurt auto show, in the midst of a German election campaign in which automotive jobs have loomed large.
+“In-house production is almost irrelevant to the consumer,” Daimler boss Dieter Zetsche told reporters and investors on the eve of the Frankfurt show, speaking in the midst of a German election campaign in which automotive jobs have loomed large.

-The company set a target of saving 4 billion euros ($4.8 billion) by 2025 to help fund the cost of its electric cars.

-“Daimler is the first company to state explicitly how much electric vehicles are going to hurt margins,” said Bernstein analyst Max Warburton.
-“It was brave to go first - but of course it won’t be the last.”

 “A company like Volkswagen must lead, not follow,” Chief Executive Matthias Mueller told reporters.

-But PSA, the maker of Peugeots and Citroens, said it was concerned about the risks if consumers were left behind in the rush, and a new generation of battery cars does not sell.
+But PSA, the maker of Peugeots and Citroens, said it was concerned about the risks if consumers are left behind in the rush, and a new generation of battery cars does not sell.

 “If it doesn’t gain acceptance in the market, then everybody - industry, employees and politicians - has a big problem,” PSA Chief Executive Carlos Tavares said in a pre-show interview with German weekly Bild am Sonntag.

-While Tesla has carved itself a successful premium niche, electric vehicles have yet to penetrate mass markets, with the heavily subsidized exception of Norway, and still account for less than 1 percent of global car sales.
+While Tesla has carved itself a successful premium niche, electric vehicles have yet to penetrate volume markets, with the heavily subsidised exception of Norway, and still account for less than 1 percent of global car sales.

 Automakers have sought to adapt to the changing tide - and in some cases distance themselves from “dieselgate” - by announcing multibillion-euro investments in electric cars, underpinned by plans to sell millions within a decade.

-A year into the scandal, VW unveiled plans to develop 30 new electric cars and sell 2-3 million annually by 2025.
+A year into the scandal, VW unveiled plans to develop 30 new electric cars and sell 2 million-3 million annually by 2025.
 On Monday it upped the goal to 80 models and said it would need four times the capacity of Tesla’s “gigafactory” to supply their batteries.

 Since the battery is the single biggest-value item in an electric car, however, experts point out that mass adoption would shift business and jobs from European suppliers to China, which already dominates the automotive power-pack market.

-According to consulting firm AlixPartners, electric drivetrains including batteries require 40 percent less manufacturing labor than mechanical ones.
+According to consulting firm AlixPartners, electric drivetrains including batteries require 40 percent less manufacturing labour than mechanical ones.
 That would hit 112,000 jobs at European suppliers, even before any outsourcing.

 A phase-out of combustion engines by 2030 could cost 600,000 jobs in Germany alone, the country’s Ifo economic institute has warned.
 Chancellor Angela Merkel, on course for re-election on Sept.
 24, said she was “no friend of bans”, in a Berliner Zeitung interview published on Tuesday.

+“My aversion to electrification was based on pure cost issues,” Marchionne told analysts recently, predicting that stubbornly high battery costs would combine with tightening combustion-engine regulation to choke off overall sales.

+“There’s going to be a huge increase in prices in 2021-22 if effective electrification becomes as widespread as people expect,” Marchionne said.
+“That, based on everything I know in terms of economics, will cause a shrinkage of demand.” ($1 = 0.8358 euro)

-Additional reporting by Andreas Cremer and Georgina Prodhan in Frankfurt and Emma Thomasson in Berlin; Writing by Laurence Frost and Mark Potter; Editing by Matthew Lewis and Louise Heavens
+Reporting by Laurence Frost and Edward Taylor; Additional reporting by Andreas Cremer in Frankfurt and Emma Thomasson in Berlin; Writing by Laurence Frost; Editing by Matthew Lewis